wang-muhan/antigravity-interface/README.md

 ## Quick Start

-1. Install this extension on VS Code.
+1. Install the **Antigravity Interface** extension on your local Antigravity.
-2. Configure your local proxy port in settings (e.g., Clash on port 7890).
-3. Connect to your remote Linux server via SSH.
+2. Connect to your remote Linux server using Antigravity Remote - SSH.
-4. The extension will automatically set up the proxy tunnel.
+3. Install the extension again **on the remote server** (found in the Extensions view under the SSH section).
+4. Execute the **Developer: Reload Window** command (or restart Antigravity) to ensure all services are properly initialized.
+5. Configure your `localProxyPort` in settings (e.g., 7890) to match your local proxy service.

 ## Extension Settings